 February 15, 2021 | Posted in: Careers Resources

+There is so much potential in Graphic Communications.
 The industry will need machine operators, bindery workers, sales and customer service people, computer operators, graphic artists and designers, chemists, machinists, warehouse operators, mechanics, production supervisors, and all forms of management.
 Our occupation is stable, and there is ample opportunity for career growth.
 Individuals who have a high school education can start out as trainees and learn on the job for many positions.
-With time, they can advance to lead positions and into supervisory positions.
+With time, they can advance to leadership positions and into supervisory positions.

 Opportunities for post-secondary education to prepare for a graphics career are available in many forms.
 Technical colleges offer one- and two-year programs in production and management.
 There are four-year degrees at several colleges to pursue print management.
 Continuing education is an important part of the industry as new processes and methods are introduced.
 Industry associations, manufacturers, technical colleges, and in-house training are among the many ways that workers continue to gain knowledge.
 There are scholarships available for students who want to pursue higher education and a career in graphic communications.
 These are offered for all levels of post-secondary.